Fresno Grizzlies Game Notes vs Lake Elsinore

 LET'S GOOOOO: The Fresno Grizzlies brought back almost their entire field staff for the 2022 season.
 Manager Robinson Cancel will once again pilot the team after leading the Grizzlies to a league-best 74-41 record and earning a playoff spot in his inaugural season at the helm.
 Assuming the same roles in 2022 as well are Pitching Coach Mark Brewer, Hitting Coach Nic Wilson and Athletic Trainer Justin Wilson.
 Steve Soliz remains on the staff as well, moving from Development Supervisor to Bench Coach.
 Finally, Genevieve Payne rounds out the group as the Performance Coach.
 On the players side, 16 pitchers and 14 position players were assigned to Fresno.
 There are six returning players from the 2021 regular season championship squad and six of the Rockies top 30 prospects as listed by MLB.com will don the Grizzlies threads in 2022.
 The returning players include RHP Noah Gotsis, RHP Juan Mejia, RHP Case Williams, C Bryant Quijada, INF Warming Bernabel and INF Trevor Boone.
 The top prospects include #3 OF Benny Montgomery, #10 INF Adael Amador, #14 INF Warming Bernabel, #16 OF Yanquiel Fernandez, #20 C Hunter Goodman and #24 OF Juan Guerrero.
 There are also a few names that the Central Valley may recognize, outfielders EJ Andrews Jr and Braiden Ward.
 Andrews Jr. was a Fresno State Bulldog prior to being drafted by the Rockies last year and Ward is a product of El Capitan High School in Merced, one hour from Chukchansi Park.

-COMEBACK CLAWS: On Sunday, the Grizzlies completed their second comeback win of the 2022 season.
+COMEBACK CLAWS: On April 17th in San Jose, the Grizzlies completed their second comeback win of the 2022 season.
 With two outs and two strikes in the 9th, Juan Brito dumped a shallow single into center, allowing two runs to score and giving the Grizzlies a 2-1 lead.
 That advantage would hold when Juan Mejia secured a game-ending double play, giving Fresno a series split in San Jose.
 The Grizzlies also enjoyed a comeback victory on April 8th (Opening Night) against the Stockton Ports.
 Zach Kokoska spanked the game-winning hit in the bottom half of the ninth.

 WEAR THE BEAR: Red (1-2), Beige (4-0), Black & Gold (0-0), Gray (2-2), Specialty Promo (0-0), Fresno Tacos (0-0), Lowriders de Fresno (Copa de la Diversion, 0-0), Fresno Growers (0-0), Fresno Tigers (0-0), Red Pants (0-0).